- Course type: Self-paced

 Watch a preview:chapter 1 / lesson 1What are Polynomials, Binomials, and Quadratics?

 Course SummaryUse the fun lessons in this course to enhance your algebraic knowledge as you prepare to take the STAAR Algebra I test.
-Review entertaining video and texts lessons, and test your knowledge of those lessons by taking practice quizzes and exams.
+You'll review entertaining video/text lessons and assess your knowledge of key algebra concepts by taking practice quizzes and exams.

 To Start This Course Today